korlynx/guf/README.md

 ## Usage

-* First ensure you python version 3 and above running on your linux operating system.
+* First ensure you have python version 3 and above running on your linux operating system.

 * Clone the guf repo, cd into the guf directory and run the  gufs.py script on your linux terminal.
 Note, user needs a root previledge to completely backup other users files.